Transgender and Diabetes Health Care

 For those taking feminizing hormones (ex: estrogen)

-Potential Effect: Potential for decreased LDL and triglycerides, an increased HDL cholesterol, and increased risk for venous thromboembolism (VTE).
+Potential effect: Potential for decreased LDL and triglycerides, increased HDL cholesterol, and increased risk for venous thromboembolism (VTE).

-Recommendations for Treatment: Maintain lipid screening schedule per ADA guidelines (at diagnosis and at least every 5 years after if under 40).
+Recommendations for treatment: Maintain lipid screening schedule per ADA guidelines (at diagnosis and at least every five years after if under 40).
 Consider using a transdermal estrogen patch, especially if under 40 to lower risk for VTE.